Author Archive

 The same message might happen for some post types or post attributes.
 For example if the demo of theme includes shop functionality, it’s added via WooCommerce.
 If you don’t have WooCommerce installed prior to importing demo content (because you don’t need it or you didn’t want it yet) – your WordPress simply doesn’t know there could by custom post type named “product” – so it won’t be able to import the products from demo XML, and the import tool with show each of the product as a “Failed to import“.

-Why Revolution Slider / Visual Composer is asking me for licence key?
+Why Revolution Slider is asking me for licence key?

-The Visual Composer (the same applies to Revolution Slider) is included in theme on extended/developers license, which means I bought it for higher price to be able to include it in my theme.
+Revolution Slider is included in theme on extended/developers license, which means we bought it for higher price to be able to include it in theme.
 You as end user can use it only with this theme, and do not get the license key that is used to auto-updates.

-Updates of Visual Composer come with the updates of the theme ( I always include new VC in theme few days after release).
-You can of course buy your own copy of VC if you want it faster or need support from plugin authors, but that’s not necessary.
+Updates come with the updates of the theme.
+You can of course buy your own copy of this plugin if you want receive updates faster or need support from Revolution Slider authors, but that’s optional.

 Setting up “Apply For Job”